dialing-up/brevifolia-hugo-forestry/content/blog-posts/the twitter centrist botnet that wasn't.md

 ## Following the links:

-I clicked through to [the account](https://twitter.com/HopeCoble2), which has follows the [oddest set of accounts](https://twitter.com/HopeCoble2/following) (notably, none of the Zoomer accounts I was replying to were included in that assortment) and generally tweets tagging a lot of people very angrily, generally blaming politicians from both parties.
+I clicked through to [the account](https://twitter.com/HopeCoble2), which has follows the [oddest set of accounts](https://twitter.com/HopeCoble2/following) (notably, none of the Zoomer accounts I was replying to were included in that assortment) and generally tweets tagging a lot of people very angrily, usually blaming politicians from both parties.
 There were another two things common to almost all the tweets, which are the hashtags [#PURPLEPOWER](https://twitter.com/hashtag/PURPLEPOWER) and [#LALATE](https://twitter.com/hashtag/LALATE).

 Here is [one more account](https://twitter.com/dividedwefall78) like this.
 And [one more](https://twitter.com/SusanMWoodward1).
 And [another](https://twitter.com/Idamae47414361).
 And [another](https://twitter.com/Afflictedband20).
 All tweeting in the same indignant way tagging 5-10 politicians and the two hashtags.
 Either I have found a centrist political botnet(!?) or a YouTube based centrist political subculture (!!??)